abish7643/Laverna/README.md

 *Castor Wheel* <br/>
 <br/>
 *L298N Motor Driver* <br/>
-(Make Sure that the voltage regular pins are not shorted.
+(Make Sure that the voltage regulator pins are not shorted.
 Then the input will limit to 5V) <br/>
                  <br/>
 *Smallest Chassis* we could find <br/>
 (Prefer the Smallest One) <br/>